MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/integrated-windows-authentication.md

       // Error Code: integrated_windows_auth_not_supported_managed_user
       // Explanation: This method relies on an a protocol exposed by Active Directory (AD).
 If a user was created in Azure
       // Active Directory without AD backing ("managed" user), this method will fail.
 Users created in AD and backed by
-      // AAD ("federated" users) can benefit from this non-interactive method of authentication.
+      // Azure AD ("federated" users) can benefit from this non-interactive method of authentication.
       // Mitigation: Use interactive authentication
    }
  }